jiaorunnju/jiaorunnju.github.io/docs/Algorithms/statistical_learning_theory_1.md

 Note that we do not consider the optimization here, in other words, we assume that the loss can be optimized efficently, e.g. convex optimization problems.

-## Realizable finite hypothesis class
+## Realizable Finite Hypothesis Class
 At the end of this post, we give a simple example of analyze the excess risk.
 There are two assumptions here:
 - $H$ is finite
 - there is a $h^{\*}\in H$ with 0 expected risk (this is what the word **realizable** in title means),